makersacademy/airport_challenge/README.md

 My concerns/potential style violations:
 - I use .send in the airport class to access the Plane private methods to change the plane status when it lands/takes off.
 I did this to avoid the user being able to change the plane status directly rather than through an airport method but this solution violates encapsulation.
+- The airport contains the planes it has, the planes then contains the airports its in which creates an infinite loop potentially...but does not crash the program.
 - Was not sure how to build a feature_spec, I had a go but do not think it is what is considered a standard feature_spec.rb.

 Have fun!